 Services are planned, coordinated, and are appropriate to the needs of the residents.
 The organisational strategic plan informs the site-specific operations objectives which are reviewed on a regular basis.
-Ryman Bob Scott has a well-established quality and risk management system that is directed by Ryman Christchurch.
+Ryman Charles Fleming has a well-established quality and risk management system that is directed by Ryman Christchurch.
 Quality and risk performance is reported across the various facility meetings and to the organisation's management team.
-There are human resources policies including recruitment, selection, orientation and staff training and development.
+There are human resources policies including recruitment, selection, orientation, and staff training and development.
 The service had an induction programme in place that provides new staff with relevant information for safe work practice.
 There is an in-service education/training programme covering relevant aspects of care and support and external training is supported.
 The organisational staffing policy aligned with contractual requirements and included skill mixes.
-Residents and families reported that staffing levels are adequate to meet the needs of the residents.
+Personal resident information is kept confidential and secure.